MoonSulong/EventRecommendation/README.md

    * **Singleton pattern**: `MySQLConnection.java`, `MongoDBConnection.java`
       * Only create specific number of instance of database, and the class can control the instance itself, and give the global access to outerclass

-## Attached figure are produced by Hannah Wang
+## Acknowledgement
+- Above figures credits to Hannah Wang